First-year Student Housing

-Because students who live on campus have greater success in college, Cal Poly requires all freshman students to live on campus.
+Because students who live on campus have greater success in college, Cal Poly requires all first-year students to live on campus.
+First-years live in university residence halls.
 Residents have access to academic, social, wellness and awareness events, enjoy opportunities to build life-long friendships and typically achieve better grades than those who live off campus.

 Steps to Secure Housing

 The housing application opened Tuesday, March 27 to students who have accepted their offer of admission.